lilyhgxiao/PetLabs/README.md

 This route is used to retrieve a cookie referencing the id of the last user that was retrieved.

 This route is quiried in the AdminPetPage to ensure that upon refreshing the page the user does not disappear.

+### GET Route for /cookie/currPet/:petId
+This route is used to set a cookie referencing the id of the last pet that was viewed.

+This route is quiried in the UserDashboardPage to ensure that upon refreshing the pet care page, the correct pet is retreieved.

+### GET Route for /cookie/currPet
+This route is used to retrieve a cookie referencing the id of the last pet that was viewed.

+This route is quiried in the UserPetCarePage to ensure that upon refreshing the pet care page, the correct pet is retreieved.

+### GET Route for /cookie/userId
+This route is used to retrieve a cookie referencing the url of the last view that was retrieved.

+This route is quiried in all views to ensure that upon refresh, the user is redirected to the last page they were on.

+### GET Route for /cookie/checkSession
+This route is used to retrieve a lot of cookie information.

+This route is quiried in all views to ensure that upon refresh, the correct states are set.